bijoy111/Term-project-for-1-1/README.md

 # Pacman
+It is made by using igraphics library and C langulage.
 ---
 ## Feature Of the game
 >HOME PAGE
 >
 ><img src ="./README_assets/home.JPG"  width="100%" style="display: block;margin-left: auto;margin-right: auto;">
+>
 >
 >GAME
 >